 The primary goal for our motor designers is to maximize the motor output ratings while minimizing the mass.
 Fisher & Paykel Technologies uses the external rotor design for its direct drive motors in order to achieve this.
 Let us explain why.

-Conventional brushless DC (BLDC) motors are constructed with a permanent-magnet rotor located inside a multiphase wound stator—this is also known as an internal (inner) rotor motor.
+Brushless direct current (BLDC) motors are constructed with a rotor and when this rotor has magnets, it is called a Permanent Magnet Synchronous Motor (PMSM).
+The rotor can be configured in different ways, the most common configuration is an internal rotor motor (rotor located inside a multiphase wound stator).
 External rotor motors have the opposite construction.
 The rotor is placed around the stator and has permanent magnets mounted on the inner diameter of the rotor housing.
-It then rotates around the internal stator.
+It then rotates around the internal stator

 Our direct drive motors are external rotor motors and have a thin design with big diameter.
 The large diameter of the rotor creates higher inertia, which helps to reduce the torque ripple and provide smooth, stable operation even at low speeds.
 In addition, the rotor’s larger inertia helps ride through torque variations.

 Torque is the product of the magnetic force times the radius of the air gap, and is also known as the length of magnetic flux.
 Generally, external rotor PMSM motors can be designed with a large air gap.
 This means that the greater the distance from the air gap to the drive shaft, the greater the torque that can be produced.
 The larger size of the rotor means that the rotor can accommodate more poles, which increases the magnetic flux and reduces the cogging torque.
 As a result it can produce more torque with less material.